 This toolkit was created by Susan G. Komen's Advocates in Science (AIS).
 With Komen's permission, Patient and Investigator Voices Organizing Together (PIVOT) have adapted the toolkit for use at The University of Kansas Cancer Center (KUCC).
-Additional content was also developed and added by The University of Kansas Medical Center (KUMC).
 The purpose of this toolkit is to assist researchers and advocates seeking to work together on research projects.